Meet the cast of Midsomer Murders series 20

 Who’s Aisha Khalique?
 Laurel’s maid-of-honour and greatest pal, who additionally works at Midsomer FM.

 What else has Maya Sondhi been in?
-The actress made fairly an imact as Maneet Bindra in Line of Obligation.
-She’s additionally been seen in The Break up, Warren, and Citizen Khan.
+The actress made fairly an imact as Maneet Bindra in Line of Responsibility.
+She’s additionally been seen in The Cut up, Warren, and Citizen Khan.

 Ella Balinska performs Grace Briggs

 Who’s Grace Briggs?
-Jordan Briggs’ 18-year-old daughter, who works as a waitress for marriage ceremony planner Juliet Evans – and fashions for marriage ceremony costume designer Serena Madison.
+Jordan Briggs’ 18-year-old daughter, who works as a waitress for wedding ceremony planner Juliet Evans – and fashions for wedding ceremony costume designer Serena Madison.

 What else has Ella Balinska been in?
-She not too long ago starred as Jane Kano within the 2019 Charlie’s Angels film, alongside Naomi Scott and Kristen Stewart.
+She just lately starred as Jane Kano within the 2019 Charlie’s Angels film, alongside Naomi Scott and Kristen Stewart.

 Gabrielle Glaister performs Juliet Evans

 What else has Gabrielle Glaister been in?
-She not too long ago performed Hilary in Emmerdale, and starred as Alison Pinion in sequence three of Unforgotten.
-Additional again in her profession, Gabrielle Glaister performed Debs Brownlow in Coronation Avenue and Patricia Farnham in Brookside.
+She just lately performed Hilary in Emmerdale, and starred as Alison Pinion in collection three of Unforgotten.
+Additional again in her profession, Gabrielle Glaister performed Debs Brownlow in Coronation Road and Patricia Farnham in Brookside.

 Add Comment